Techtonica/curriculum/workplace/Living in Open Workspaces.md

 3. Intentionally spend some amount of time without headphones on so others can approach you
 4. Send "slack warnings" if you are going to come interrupt someone to reduce surprise

-You can refer to this [link](https://www.northeastern.edu/graduate/blog/workplace-etiquette/) to know more steps to be taken regarding the workspace.
+You can refer to this [link](https://www.northeastern.edu/graduate/blog/workplace-etiquette/) under the section 'Workplace Etiquette: The Dos' to know more steps to be taken regarding the workspace.

+It will take 10 minutes and is a good read to ensure a positive workspace.

 ## Common Mistakes & Misconceptions